Gmugra/net.cactusthorn.config/README.md

 -   **[yaml](https://github.com/Gmugra/net.cactusthorn.config/tree/main/yaml)** : provide loaders for files in [YAML](https://yaml.org) format
 -   **[hjson](https://github.com/Gmugra/net.cactusthorn.config/tree/main/hjson)** : provide loaders for files in [Hjson](https://hjson.github.io) format
 -   **[zookeeper](https://github.com/Gmugra/net.cactusthorn.config/tree/main/zookeeper)** : provide loader for properties from [Apache ZooKeeper](https://zookeeper.apache.org)

+### Logging
+The runtime part of the library is using [System.Logger](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/System.Logger.html).
+This way, you can use any logging library you prefer:
+-   Apache Log4j 2 -> org.apache.logging.log4j:log4j-jpl
+-   SLF4J -> org.slf4j:slf4j-jdk-platform-logging

 ### Profiles
 There is no specific support for profiles, but it is easy to achieve similar behavior using *System properties and/or environment variables* in sources URIs,